 - Paper Mario: Using the Tattle ability gets you the statistics of enemies, as well as some off-the-cuff remarks by the tattler (Goombario or Goombella).

-- In Super Paper Mario tippi handles this role as well, coming off as a bit snarky after giving the description.
-After she and blumeire A.K.A Count Bleck possibly sacrifice themselves to created yet another set of pure hearts, you can get a replacement: tiptron.
+- In Super Paper Mario Tippi handles this role as well, coming off as a bit snarky after giving the description.
+After she and Blumiere (A.K.A Count Bleck) possibly sacrifice themselves to create yet another set of Pure Hearts, you can get a replacement: Tiptron.
 She will make all the exact same tattles as Tippi on enemies, being a robotic counterpart.
 Sound a bit creepy?
 It's expressed in game that Tiptron is programmed to think like Tippi and even call herself that, but is smart enough to realize she isn't the real deal.

 - All of the items in Recettear have humorous descriptions, in keeping with the Woolseyised script.

 - In NetHack the "tell what a symbol represents" command will optionally give a quote from a real life source.

 - Some of the Team Fortress 2 unlockable weapons and hats have flavor text in their description.
 Japanese-themed items have haikus.
 The Description Tag item also lets players write their own flavor text to apply to their weapons and headgear.